Adaptive estimation in the nonparametric random coefficients binary choice model by needlet thresholding: Appendix

-We then need to sum over $j$ and will take two different values for $z$, one that we denote $z_1$ for $j\le j_0$ and one that we denote $z_2$ for $j_0<j\le J$. $z_1$, $z_2$, $j_0$ will be specified later, depending on the value of the parameters $r,\ q,\ s$ and $p$ such that we are in the dense or sparse zone.
+We need to sum over $j$ and take two different values for $z$, one that we denote $z_1$ for $j\le j_0$ and one that we denote $z_2$ for $j_0<j\le J$.
+The values of $z_1$, $z_2$, $j_0$ will be specified later, depending on the value of the parameters $r,\ q,\ s$ and $p$ such that we are in the dense or sparse zone.
 Up to a multiplying constant, we thus need to control

 where we choose adequately $z_1$, $z_2$ and $j_0$ in the two zones.
-Because of Lemma \ref{lem2} \eqref{lem2i} we only consider $p\ge r$.\\ Let us first consider the dense zone.
+Because of Lemma \ref{lem2} \eqref{lem2i}, we only consider $p\ge r$.\\ Let us first consider the dense zone.
 We define